amplitude/amplitude-docs/content/collections/warehouse_native_amplitude/en/build-a-warehouse-native-data-model.md

 Amplitude bases the data types in this article on and opinionated analysis structure.
 Warehouse-native Amplitude is flexible, however:

 - Use the Event data model for fact tables in a data warehouse.
-- Use the User property data model for any dimensional data models.
+- Use the User Property data model for any dimensional data models.

 ## Data structure recommendations

-The structure of your data within a data warehouse or data lake impacts Amplitude's performance.
+The structure of your data within a data warehouse or data lake affects Amplitude's performance.
 Amplitude recommends that you model data in ways that the benefit analytical workloads that Warehouse-native Amplitude generates.
 For more detailed best practices, see [Warehouse-native Amplitude: Best Practices](/docs/data/warehouse-native/warehouse-native-amplitude-best-practices).

 ## Key considerations

-1. Data model choice impacts analysis capabilities
+- Data model choice impacts analysis capabilities
-2. Accurate insights require properly joined models
+- Accurate insights require properly joined models
-3. Even though Warehouse-native Amplitude is flexible, following the recommended structures can improve performance.
+- Even though Warehouse-native Amplitude is flexible, following the recommended structures can improve performance.
-4. Consider your specific use case when you decide between one event per table or multiple events in a single table.
+- Consider your specific use case when you decide between one event per table or multiple events in a single table.

 ## Create a data model